dongjunkim-eecs/on-ieum/README.md

 ## Overview

-We developed Integrated AIoT systems "On-Ieum" for guiding transportations without requiring smartphone.
+We developed an integrated AIoT system, "On-Ieum," to provide public transportation guidance without requiring a smartphone.

-The On-Ieum consist of multiple AI models such as Face Recognition Models, Speech-to-Text Models, and On-Device LLM that inference only Edge Devices(Raspberry Pi 5 and Jetson Orin Nano).
+On-Ieum consists of multiple AI models, including Face Recognition, Speech-to-Text, and an On-Device LLM, all running exclusively on edge devices (Raspberry Pi 5 and Jetson Orin Nano).

 ---

 ## Motivation

-In modern world, utilizing smart-phone abilities are important and basic skills for living many areas.
-Especially, using public transit networks such as Buses, Subways, and Trains.
-However, the main center of cities are highly dense and complex.
-For example, Seoul that Capital of South Korea is the one of the dense areas.
-The Seoul subways and buses system provide many public transit networks and it's highly complex.
-Even younger people that familiar with smartphone, it is quite difficult using Seoul's transit networks.
-The digitally vulnerable people will be more complex than younger people.
-To address this, we develop Guided Transportation AIoT System that does not require Smartphone, it's called "On-Ieum".
+In the modern world, the ability to use a smartphone has become an essential skill for daily life in many areas, especially for navigating public transit networks such as buses, subways, and trains.
+However, major city centers are highly dense and complex.
+For example, Seoul, the capital of South Korea, is one of the densest metropolitan areas, and its extensive subway and bus networks are extremely intricate.
+Even younger people who are familiar with smartphones often find it difficult to navigate Seoul's transit systems.
+For the digitally vulnerable, this challenge is even greater.
+To address this, we developed a guided transportation AIoT system that does not require a smartphone, named "On-Ieum."

 ### Meaning of On-Ieum

-The On-Ieum word means could explain two sperate ways.
-The "On" means Warm-Hearts and The "Ieum" means Connection in Korean.
+The name "On-Ieum" can be understood in two ways.
+In Korean, "On" represents warmth, while "Ieum" signifies connection.

-Overall, we builds the AIoT transportation systems to contribute warm hearts connection with the digitally vulnerable people.
+Together, On-Ieum reflects our goal of building an AIoT transportation system that fosters a warm connection with digitally vulnerable populations.

 ---